 What is neuropathy?

-Neuropathy, which means inflammation and/or damage to the peripheral nerves, can be affect patients with Sjögren’s.
-Neuropathy can cause various symptoms, from “numbness,” to “coldness;” in its most severe, neuropathy has been described as “burning,” “lancinating” or “feeling like my skin is on fire”.
+Neuropathy, which means inflammation and/or damage to the peripheral nerves, can be affect patients with Sjögren’s syndrome.
+Neuropathy can cause various symptoms, from “numbness,” to “coldness”; in its most severe, neuropathy has been described as “burning”, “lancinating”, or “feeling like my skin is on fire.”
 Neuropathy can also cause weakness and clumsiness.

 How does my doctor diagnose neuropathy?

-The first step is to take a careful history and do a physical examination.
-The pattern and description of symptoms, which may include pain and weakness, may suggest damage to the peripheral nerves.
+The first step is to take a careful history and perform a physical examination.
+The pattern and description of symptoms, which may include pain and weakness, could suggest damage to the peripheral nerves.
 A neurological examination is crucial in providing objective evidence of peripheral neuropathy.
-Weakness may be present, which is typically greater in the toes and fingers, than in the larger muscle groups of the arms and legs.
+Weakness may be present, which is typically greater in the toes and fingers than in the larger muscle groups of the arms and legs.
 Your physician may test your reflexes.
-Whereas a reflex hammer should elicit emphatic lurches of arms and legs, patients with neuropathy may not have any reflexes.
-Lastly, your physician may test your ability to appreciate temperature, a sharp pin, and vibration.
+Typically, a reflex hammer should elicit emphatic lurches of arms and legs.
+However, patients with neuropathy may not have any reflexes.
+Your physician may also test your ability to appreciate temperature, a sharp pin, and vibration.
 If the neurological examination confirms a peripheral neuropathy, then you may have a nerve-conduction test, looking at the integrity of nerves and muscles.

-1. Sjögren’s may uniquely target nerves which are not tested on normal nerve-conduction tests.
+1. Sjögren’s syndrome may uniquely target nerves which are not tested on normal nerve-conduction tests.

 At Johns Hopkins we obtain skin biopsies when patients with symptoms of small-fiber neuropathy have normal nerve-conduction tests.
-The skin biopsy allows the clinician to assess damage to the small sensory nerve fibers that innervate the skin, an excellent marker of a small sensory fiber neuropathy, common in Sjogren’s patients.
+The skin biopsy allows the clinician to assess damage to the small sensory nerve fibers that innervate the skin.
+This is an excellent marker of a small sensory fiber neuropathy, common in Sjögren’s syndrome patients.